bastistician/polyCub/README.md

 }
 ```

-We define a simple polygonal integration domain consisting of a single
+We use a simple hexagon as polygonal integration domain,
-hexagon:
+here specified via an `"xylist"` of vertex coordinates:

 ```r